Installing MySQL Database Server on AWS EC2 - Part 2

 MySQL Database Server—Community Edition on an

-where our database server stopped listening on port 3306 for
+issue where our database server stopped listening on port

-security reasons, which was preventing our backend code from
+3306 for security reasons, which was preventing our backend

-connecting to it.
-This part will provide the solution to this
+code from connecting to it.
+This part will provide the solution to

 If you missed part one, you can still check it